sebastianbuettrich/5G/5G_sources.md

 MALKEMPER Erich P.*, TSCHEULIN Thomas*, VANBERGEN Adam J.*, VIAN Alain*, BALIAN Estelle, GOUDESEUNE Lise (2018).
 The impacts of artificial Electromagnetic Radiation on wildlife (flora and fauna).
 Current knowledge overview: a background document to the web conference.
-A report of the EKLIPSE project. www.eklipse-mechanism.eu/documents/15803/0/EMR-WebConferenceReport_FINAL_27042018.pdf/b5117399-2231-473e-b25c-ee24e6b78342 **An analysis of 97 studies by the EU-funded review body EKLIPSE concluded that radiation is a potential risk to insect and bird orientation and plant health.**
+A report of the **EKLIPSE** project. www.eklipse-mechanism.eu/documents/15803/0/EMR-WebConferenceReport_FINAL_27042018.pdf/b5117399-2231-473e-b25c-ee24e6b78342 **An analysis of 97 studies by the EU-funded review body EKLIPSE concluded that radiation is a potential risk to insect and bird orientation and plant health.**

-Volkow N, Tomasi D, Wang G-J, et al. Effect of cell phone radiofrequency signal exposure on brain glucose metabolism.
-JAMA.
+Volkow N, Tomasi D, Wang G-J, et al. Effect of cell phone radiofrequency signal exposure on brain glucose metabolism. **JAMA**.
 2011;305(8):808-813.

 *JAMA (journal), Journal of the American Medical Association, an international peer-reviewed general medical journal* https://jamanetwork.com/journals/jama/fullarticle/645813